How do I sign up, book, and use the car?

 Review the Driver’s Manual.

-Our Chevy Bolt is fully electric and drives very much like a conventional automatic gas-powered vehicle.
-It offers the added convenience of a one pedal driving option.
-Pull the shifter past D into L, and the Bolt’s accelerator operates as both your gas & brake, giving strong regeneration when the driver lifts a foot from the accelerator.
+Our Hyundai Kona is fully electric and drives very much like a conventional automatic gas-powered vehicle.
+It offers the added convenience of a one pedal driving option with regenerative braking.
+You can set the level of braking with small paddles on the steering wheel.
 In this mode, it’s possible to drive without ever touching the friction brake pedal, maximizing range and control.
 This method gives you a smooth and easy driving experience after giving yourself a few minutes to get used to it.
 You still use the regular brake pedal if you need more rapid braking (e.g. in an emergency).

-If you prefer the Bolt EV to operate like a standard vehicle, you have the option to drive in D mode which will mimic the creep when you take your foot off the brake pedal.
-In this mode you have the option of using the left paddle behind the steering wheel to activate regenerative braking.
+If you prefer the Kona to operate like a standard vehicle, you have the option to drive in D mode without engaging the regenerative paddles.

 Charging through regeneration is quite efficient, drastically increasing the range of the vehicle by as much as 80%.
 The more hills you drive down, the greater the increase.